 Also known as almond cream, frangipane consists of finely ground almonds, a touch of all-purpose flour, softened butter, powdered sugar, and egg.
-I add both vanilla and almond extracts to really bring out the flavor of the almonds and peaches.
+I add both vanilla and almond extracts to really bring out the flavor of the almond flour.

 Frangipane (which sounds very fancy), is a simple filling that you truly can't mess up.
-It's a French-derived filling that is used is many pastries (think galette des rois, croissants, etc.) and cakes.
+It's a French-derived filling that is used in many pastries (think galette des rois, frangipane croissants, etc.) and cakes.

 Pre-baked, frangipane is thick, soft, spreadable, and rather textured from the almond flour.
-After baking, it turns into a soft, cakey texture and tastes and smells of the almond extract.
-It provides an extra blanket of texture to this galette and soaks up the peach juices!
+After baking, it turns into a soft, moist, cakey texture and tastes and smells of the almond extract.

 The major differences between these is the type of pan used (or lack thereof).